Klettwitz: History

 The village was first mentioned in 1370 with the name of Cleticz.
-From 1815 to 1947 it was part of the Prussian Province of Brandenburg.
-From 1952 to 1990 it was part of the Bezirk Cottbus of East Germany.
+In 1815, it became part of the Kingdom of Prussia, within which was administratively located within the Province of Brandenburg.
+In 1904, the Sacred Heart church was built, mostly funded by local Poles.
+In 1910, the settlement reached its peak population of 3,544.
+In the 1930s, some 550 Poles lived in the village, there were two Polish organizations, and Polish language classes and church services were held.

+After World War II, it was part of East Germany, administratively located in the Bezirk Cottbus.
 Until December 31, 2001, it was an autonomous municipality merged into Schipkau.

 Geography

 Klettwitz, part of the Lower Lusatia region, is located close to the borders with Saxony, 2 km in north of Schipkau.
 It is 6 km far from Senftenberg, 50 from Cottbus and 63 from Dresden.
 It is served by the motorway A13, connecting Dresden with Berlin, at the exit nr.
 15 ("Klettwitz").